edward-shen-2002/Web-Prototype-Mirror/ISSUES.md

 ## Xlsx-populate

 - No support for saved multiple selection (use multiple selection then save the excel file).
 No work around at the moment.

+## Heavy Loads

+Only heavy loads, the application hangs.
+We could use a web-worker to handle the processing in the background.